-Sometimes a specialist, clinic, hospital or other network provider you are using might leave the plan.
+Sometimes a specialist, clinic, hospital, or other network provider you are using might leave the plan.
 If your specialist or other network provider leaves our plan, we will inform you with written notification.
 Member Services can assist you in selecting a new provider from our Provider Directory and can provide phone numbers to call if you need assistance.
+Phone numbers are printed on the back cover of this booklet.